Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-spring-native/README.md

-# Application Insights for Spring native
+# Azure Monitor Spring native library for Java

 This project allows providing telemetry data to Azure Monitor for Spring Boot applications packaged as GraalVM native images.